rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

    :Version: 1

-   In Sphinx, fields placed before the title, as the ones listed below, will never be rendered in any document (developer note: they cannot have comments before or after -Sphinx bug? - and no markup - i.e., plain text only - in their value) and act as metadata.
+   In Sphinx, fields placed before the title, as the ones listed below, will never be rendered in any document and act as metadata.
    In this program, they define text variables which will be rendered in specific places of the document.
 The user has not to care about "where", just fill the relative values.

-   First a description of these fields:
+   As these bib. fields cannot have comments before or after (Sphinx bug?) we need to describe them all at once here, with the (theoretical) responsible in brackets:

    - doi (LIBRARY OR AUTHOR OR GIPP/GEOFON INPUT): the DOI of this report
    - doiDataset (LIBRARY INPUT): the DOI of the report dataset, if any